MolSSI-Education/python-data-analysis/_episodes/02-pandas.md

 ## Reading data

-Today, we will be working with a data set that contains information about the elements in the periodic table.
-2019 is the [International Year of the Periodic Table](https://www.iypt2019.org), so we will read in data about elements in the Periodic Table.
-The data is a csv (comma separated value) file from [PubChem](https://pubchem.ncbi.nlm.nih.gov/).
+Today, we will be working with a data set that contains information about the elements in the periodic table  (2019 is the [International Year of the Periodic Table](https://www.iypt2019.org)!).The data is a csv (comma separated value) file from [PubChem](https://pubchem.ncbi.nlm.nih.gov/).
 You can download the file [here](../data/PubChemElements_all.csv).

 Once you have the file downloaded and saved in your directory, we will load it into pandas.
 This file is a csv (comma separated value) file, so we will load it using the [`pd.read_csv`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_csv.html) command.